cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 ## Changelog

+**3.4.0**
+- Implement Psy Drones, a powerful weapon from a different timeline.
+- Allow the other custom drones from this mod to benefit from attack speed bonuses.
+- Fix a very bad bug where the Health Components of custom drones aren't properly assigned.
+- Actually add a config option for custom drones to be repurchaseable.
+- Integrate breaking changes from Chen's Helpers.

 **3.3.11**
 - Update the mod so that it works after the breaking changes of Chen's Helpers.
 - Implement a new API for a shortcut way to setup custom broken drone models.